 A lease termination letter lets you end a lease as a landlord or tenant.
 Even if your lease does not explicitly require written notice, using a lease termination letter can protect you in the event of a later dispute.
 A landlord or tenant will often present this document to the other party to ensure there’s no confusion about when the property will be vacant.

 If a dispute arises with your attempt to terminate a lease, the court may not side with you if you didn’t use a termination letter.
 The law may not favor tenants who move out with notice or landlords who end a lease without proper notice.

-Depending on your situation, you might want to consider the following types of termination letters:
+Depending on your situation, you might want to consider the following types of lease termination letters:

-- Late rent notice – This is a letter from the landlord to the tenant informing the latter that rent is past due and should be paid immediately.
+- Late rent notice: This letter from the landlord to the tenant informs the latter that rent is past due and demands immediate payment.

 The Most Common Situations For Termination

 A landlord may want to terminate a lease for the following reasons:

 - They’re planning to sell the home, apartment, or condo.

 - The property is being foreclosed.